Bill Gates | |

 In 1980, IBM approached Microsoft to write the BASIC

-IBM PC.
+interpreter for its upcoming personal computer, the IBM PC.
 When IBM's representatives mentioned that they

-Digital Research (DRI), makers of the widely used CP/M operating system.[35]
+needed an operating system, Gates referred them to Digital Research (DRI), makers of the widely used CP/M operating system.[35]
 IBM's discussions with Digital Research went

 poorly, and they did not reach a licensing agreement.
 IBM representative Jack